exoscale/terms/dpa.markdown

 Agreement with respect to the protection of Company Personal Data to the extent applicable to the nature of the Services provided by the Subprocessor.

+Processor remains fully responsible towards the Controller for the fulfillment of obligations of the Subprocessors regarding Personal Data Protection.

 ## 6. Data Subject Rights